Financial Literacy Debates

-The WUDL has partnered with the Citi Foundation to host a series of Financial Literacy Debates, designed to close the gap and help our students understand key financial literacy concepts and critical financial decisions that students will face soon after graduation.
+The WUDL has partnered with various financial institutions to host a series of Financial Literacy Debates, designed to close the gap and help our students understand key financial literacy concepts and critical financial decisions that students will face soon after graduation.

-The program includes workshops with Citi Volunteers and other financial and labor market experts to teach key vocabulary and ideas, after school practices to review cross examination and research strategies and tournament prep, culminating in a tournament.
+The program includes workshops with topic experts to teach key vocabulary and ideas, after school practices to review cross examination and research strategies and tournament prep, culminating in a tournament.
 The winners of the tournament will face off in a final round a week later in front of an audience of their peers.
 All finalists will receive a scholarship upon graduation.

 Participating coaches receive an additional stipend for participating.
 WUDL schools that serve grades 9-12 are eligible.